Product

 The configuration for the washer-movement within the Viam app.

-Data management service set up in Viam app
+Data management service set up in Viam app.
+The data capture and cloud sync are turned on.

 After syncing tabular data to the Viam app, you can view the live sensor data through the control panel and, under the Data tab, the Sensors sub-tab.
-What is sensor data?
 Here, from the sensor, you get information about angular velocity, linear acceleration, and temperature in Celsius.

 Control panel in Viam app for laundry-monitor-main